AffiliateWP/affiliatewp-store-credit/readme.txt

 = 2.2 =

+* New: A shortcode has been added: [affiliate_store_credit]
+* New: The edit affiliate admin screen now shows an affiliate's store credit balance
+* New: A "Store Credit" column has been added to the "Affiliates" admin screen
+* New: A filter has been added for the WooCommerce integration: affwp_store_credit_woocommerce_coupon_data
 * Fix: PHP Notice: WC_Cart::get_checkout_url is deprecated.
 * Fix: Retrieve the coupon amount via the proper getter method in WooCommerce
 * Fix: The WooCommerce store balance could be incorrect if the affiliate's ID did not match their user ID